Raphael J. Moses: Career

 In the late 1850s, he became an outspoken proponent of secession.
-During the American Civil War of 1861-1865, he served as the chief commissary officer for Generals Robert Toombs and James Longstreet in the Confederate States Army (CSA).
+During the American Civil War of 1861–1865, he served as the chief commissary officer for Generals Robert Toombs and James Longstreet in the Confederate States Army (CSA).
 As such, he was responsible for providing food and supplies to 54,000 Confederate troops and personnel.
-He was also a confidant of Confederate General Robert E. Lee, especially during the Battle of Gettysburg on July 1–3, 1863.
+He was also a confidant of Confederate General Robert E. Lee, especially during the Battle of Gettysburg as witness by Arthur Lyon Fremantle on July 1–3, 1863.
 On May 5, 1865, he attended the last meeting of the Confederate States of America government at the Bank of the State of Georgia (later the Heard House) and carried out its last order.
 It was then that Confederate Jefferson Davis instructed him to take US$40,000 in gold and silver bullions from the Confederate Treasury to feed and clothe the defeated Confederate soldiers.
 His three sons served in the CSA as well.

 After the war, he returned to law practice in Columbus, Georgia.
 He was, however, greatly impoverished by the Confederate defeat, as his wealth plummeted from $55,000 in 1860 to $35,000 in 1870.
 Moreover, fifty-nine of his sixty slaves left his plantation.
 He had a dispute with William Hugh Young and lobbied against Eagle & Phenix, Young's business vehicle.
 Additionally, he became an outspoken critic of the Republican-led Reconstruction efforts in Georgia and the South.

-He was later elected to the Georgia House of Representatives and served as Chair of the Judiciary Committee.
-Shortly after he was elected, he declared, "I wanted to go to congress as a Jew and because I…would have liked in a public position to confront and do my part towards breaking down the prejudice."
+He was later elected to the Georgia House of Representatives and was Chair of the Judiciary Committee.
+Shortly after he was elected, he declared, "I wanted to go to congress as a Jew and because I...would have liked in a public position to confront and do my part towards breaking down the prejudice."
 He added, "I feel it an honor to be of a race whom persecution can not crush, whom prejudice has in vain endeavored to subdue."

 In 1892, he wrote his autobiography.

 Personal life

-He married Eliza Matilda Moses (1812-1892), the daughter of Isaac Clifton Moses (1781-1834) and Hannah Lazarus Moses (1783-1835).
+He married Eliza Matilda Moses (1812–1892), the daughter of Isaac Clifton Moses (1781–1834) and Hannah Lazarus Moses (1783–1835).
 They had six children: